Disc protrusion — alternative treatments

 Alternative medical systems

-Alternative medical systems are defined as complete theories of health care built on belief systems separate and distinct from conventional medical practice in the United States and Europe.
+Alternative medical systems are built on belief systems separate and distinct from conventional medical practice in the United States and Europe.
 Some were developed centuries ago, while others, such as homeopathy, developed in parallel with the ongoing development of today’s modern, scientific approach to health care.
-While disc protrusion symptoms normally can be managed through pain medication, exercise or behavior modification, your research might uncover the following alternative treatments:
+While disc protrusion symptoms normally can be managed through pain medication, exercise or lifestyle changes, your research might uncover the following alternative treatments:

-- Ayurveda – This is an ancient system practiced on the Indian subcontinent and elsewhere in South Asia.
+- Ayurveda.
+This is an ancient system practiced on the Indian subcontinent and elsewhere in South Asia.
 Its name comes from the Sanskrit words “ayus”, for longevity, and “veda” for knowledge.
 It emphasizes metabolic balance, healthy digestion and proper excretion.
 It also focuses on emotional and intellectual well-being, utilizing meditation and the repetition of phrases, or mantras, to encourage mind-body balance.

 - Traditional Chinese medicine.
 Ancient Chinese practices emphasize harmony with the environment as a path to sound health.
 Herbs, acupuncture and dietary therapy are crucial elements, as is Shiatsu massage.

 - Naturopathy.
 While the tenets of this system have their basis in traditional therapies, it wasn’t given its name until 1895.
-Its foundation is a belief in the “healing power of nature,” and practitioners utilize a wide variety of therapies.
+Its foundation is a belief in the healing power of nature, and practitioners use a wide variety of therapies.
 Drugs and surgery are not condoned.
 A healthy diet and botanical remedies are encouraged.

 In some cases, disc protrusion symptoms persist despite weeks or months of conservative or alternative treatments and surgery can become a serious consideration.
-If this is the case for you, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using advanced techniques may help you find relief from neck pain, back pain and other symptoms related to this condition.
+If this is the case for you, contact Laser Spine Institute to learn how minimally invasive spine surgery performed using advanced techniques can help you find relief from neck pain, back pain and other symptoms related to this condition.